LLNL/maestrowf/docs/docs/Maestro/how_to_guides.md

 There are a few other solutions to this problem depending on the specific study, including use of the `throttle` argument to the run command to limit the number of jobs to submit to the scheduler queue, or if jobs are quick running and/or small, use the [flux](scheduling.md#flux) adapter to pack many jobs into an allocation.
 However, this still leaves open the issue of swamping the file system.

 An alternative that can be used to address both concerns by inserting gaps in the execution to facilitate cleanup is to scan large parameter sets in batches across multiple studies.
 As a simple model problem we will use [`pgen`](parameter_specification.md#parameter-generator-pgen) to provide command line control of the number of parameters to read out of a csv file in each executed study in this batched execution option.

+!!! note

     This can also use other data sources than csv, including networked sources such as a database with minimal changes.

 ### Generating the parameter set